 Sign up for free to watch the Heritage Cooking Crash Course HERE.

 You are not going to want to miss this!
-Save your spot, not for the free viewing period, which will be between 3/11 and 3/15.
-I can not wait to watch the whole thing!
+Save your spot now for the free viewing period, which will be between March 11th and March 15th.
+I cannot wait to watch the whole thing!

 Our Favorite Sourdough Pancake Recipe

 Now, if you have been making recipes with sourdough starter, you may know that usually there is a waiting time to allow for fermentation.

 But, the wonderful thing about this recipe is there is no wait.
 You just need to have two cups of fed starter on hand.
 It doesn’t even have to be room temperature.
 You can pull your glass bowl of starter out of the fridge, and as long as there are at least two cups of starter, you are good to go!

 Now this is, of course, assuming that you fed your starter and allowed it to ferment a little before you put it away last time.
 If you just stirred in the flour and water, and popped it into the fridge straight away, it will need a little fermenting time.

 And if this is all a bunch of jibberish, make sure to visit my post on all the benefits, how-to, and why do (just made that up) of sourdough, in this post.

 These pancakes are, by far, the sourdough recipe we make the most in the farmhouse.
 They are delicious, fast, easy, and healthy.

 Get the full recipe here: Our Favorite Sourdough Pancake Recipe